‘No point in joining PDM sans action plan’

 Bilawal Bhutto believed that the US was being given bases inside Pakistan owing to the changing scenario in Afghanistan.
 He suggested that all decisions with regard to the changing situation in Afghanistan should be taken after consultation with all on board.

-"The US government was compelled to seek an apology after the PPP government took a tough stance on the drone attack on Salala check-post but now Prime Minister Imran Khan is toeing the line of foreign powers," he added.
+“The US government was compelled to seek an apology after the PPP government took a tough stance on the drone attack on Salala check-post but now Prime Minister Imran Khan is toeing the line of foreign powers in letter and spirit,” he added.

+He said that the incumbent rulers’ economic and foreign policies had totally failed and the people were now yearning for change of government.